MicrosoftDocs/memdocs/windows-365/enterprise/deployment-options.md

 For example, users can be authenticated with adaptive controls of Azure Conditional Access.
 Corporate connectivity can be delivered by using VPN.
 Internet security can use a cloud-based secure web gateway (SWG).
 The advantage is that devices can be deployed at scale in a very short timeframe whenever needed on an extremely high bandwidth, resilient network.

-The diagram below shows the Microsoft hosted network with the Cloud PC and virtual network card within a subscription managed by Microsoft.
+The diagram below shows the Microsoft-hosted network with the Cloud PC and virtual network card within a subscription managed by Microsoft.

 IMAGE TBS